Skip to main content

 We're focused on building economic democracy through collective ownership.
 Rather than getting caught up in ideological labels, we're interested in practical solutions that give artists and workers real power over both their workplace and the platforms they depend on.

 Call it market socialism, platform cooperativism, or just common sense.
+Doesn't matter to us.
 What matters most is creating a music ecosystem where artists and workers are in control.

 How do you make sure something like this doesn’t get corrupted?